RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-5.2.md

 ---
-sort-id: ia-05.02
 x-trestle-global:
   sort-id: ia-05.02
 ---

-# ia-5.2 - \[Identification and Authentication\] Public Key-based Authentication
+# ia-5.2 - \[Identification and Authentication\] Pki-based Authentication

 ## Control Statement

-- \[(a)\] For public key-based authentication:
+The information system, for PKI-based authentication:

+- \[(a)\] Validates certifications by constructing and verifying a certification path to an accepted trust anchor including checking certificate status information;

-  - \[(1)\] Enforce authorized access to the corresponding private key; and
+- \[(b)\] Enforces authorized access to the corresponding private key;

-  - \[(2)\] Map the authenticated identity to the account of the individual or group; and
+- \[(c)\] Maps the authenticated identity to the account of the individual or group; and

-- \[(b)\] When public key infrastructure (PKI) is used:
+- \[(d)\] Implements a local cache of revocation data to support path discovery and validation in case of inability to access revocation information via the network.

+## Control Objective

+Determine if the information system, for PKI-based authentication:

+- \[IA-5(2)(a)\]

+  - \[IA-5(2)(a)[1]\] validates certifications by constructing a certification path to an accepted trust anchor;
-  - \[(1)\] Validate certificates by constructing and verifying a certification path to an accepted trust anchor, including checking certificate status information; and
+  - \[IA-5(2)(a)[2]\] validates certifications by verifying a certification path to an accepted trust anchor;
+  - \[IA-5(2)(a)[3]\] includes checking certificate status information when constructing and verifying the certification path;

+- \[IA-5(2)(b)\] enforces authorized access to the corresponding private key;

+- \[IA-5(2)(c)\] maps the authenticated identity to the account of the individual or group; and

-  - \[(2)\] Implement a local cache of revocation data to support path discovery and validation.
+- \[IA-5(2)(d)\] implements a local cache of revocation data to support path discovery and validation in case of inability to access revocation information via the network.

 ## Control guidance

-Public key cryptography is a valid authentication mechanism for individuals, machines, and devices.
-For PKI solutions, status information for certification paths includes certificate revocation lists or certificate status protocol responses.
-For PIV cards, certificate validation involves the construction and verification of a certification path to the Common Policy Root trust anchor, which includes certificate policy processing.
-Implementing a local cache of revocation data to support path discovery and validation also supports system availability in situations where organizations are unable to access revocation information via the network.
+Status information for certification paths includes, for example, certificate revocation lists or certificate status protocol responses.
+For PIV cards, validation of certifications involves the construction and verification of a certification path to the Common Policy Root trust anchor including certificate policy processing.

-## Control assessment-objective

-authorized access to the corresponding private key is enforced for public key-based authentication;
-the authenticated identity is mapped to the account of the individual or group for public key-based authentication;
-when public key infrastructure (PKI) is used, certificates are validated by constructing and verifying a certification path to an accepted trust anchor, including checking certificate status information;
-when public key infrastructure (PKI) is used, a local cache of revocation data is implemented to support path discovery and validation.